-Just when I think I’m done and ready to switch to something happier, something reels me back.
-It doesn’t even matter that I’m not going through heartbreak, or a bad day, I can’t help but get lost in the lyrics and listen to it again.
+I’ve listened to the 10-minute version countless times since its release on Friday.
+Just when I think I’m done and ready to switch to a happier track, something reels me back.
+It doesn’t even matter that I’m not going through devastating heartbreak (bless my patient fiancé).
+I can’t help but get lost in the poetic lyrics and listen to it again.
 And again.
 And then again one more time.

 Sad music makes us feel calm.

-Sometimes music goes as far as triggering a tear (or many tears) when we listen to it.
+Sometimes music goes as far as triggering a tear (or many tears, if you’re like me) when we listen to it.
 This overwhelming reaction is rooted in human behavior and at times can even be super cathartic.
-A recent study suggests that a good cry boosts our mood.
-Researchers found that 90 minutes after participants cried, they reported feeling better than they did before they had a reason to cry.
+Research shows that a good cry boosts our mood.
+One study’s authors found that 90 minutes after participants cried, they reported feeling better than they did before they had a reason to cry.

-We connect to things when they feel personal -- and music is certainly no exception.
+We connect to things when they feel personal ― and music is certainly no exception.
+In the case of Swift’s “Red (Taylor’s Version)” album, many fans grew up with the original and now feel a deeper bond with the re-recordings.
 Add this to some simple brain science and you have a powerful combination: Attachment and repetition.

-In other words, we relate, we press play, then the cycle starts all over again.
+In other words, we relate, we listen, then the cycle starts all over again.
 Our brains just can’t help it.
-So if you need me, I'll be hitting play on "Hello" for the 21st time -- shamelessly.